WernerG123/prism-v2-docs/README.md

 ---

-# 2. User Tokens <a name="userTokens"></a>
+# 2. User v-Keys <a name="v-Keys"></a>

-User Tokens are an essential part of the Prism App and are used to communicate securely with Prism devices.
-Without valid and secure tokens you will not be able to control any functionalities on the Prism device.
-To Retrieve or Generate tokens, open the menu and navigate to *User Tokens*
+User v-Keys are an essential part of the Prism App and are used to communicate securely with Prism devices.
+Without valid and secure v-Keys you will not be able to control any functionalities on the Prism device.
+To Retrieve or Generate v-Keys, open the menu and navigate to *User v-Keys*

 ![user-tokens](assets/usertokens.jpg)

-## 2.1 Generating Tokens as Admin <a name="2.1"></a>
+## 2.1 Generating v-Keys as Admin <a name="2.1"></a>

-As an Admin user, clicking on the *Generate Tokens* button will open the token generation screen where you can select a site to generate tokens for the current user.
+As an Admin user, clicking on the *Generate v-Keys* button will open the v-Key generation screen where you can select a site to generate v-Keys for the current user.
- - If tokens were generated successfully the app will display a notification for tokens generated and for which site.
+ - If v-Keys were generated successfully the app will display a notification for v-Keys generated and for which site.

 ![select-site](assets/generatetokens.jpg)  ![generated](assets/generatedtokens.jpg)

-## 2.2 Generating Cloud Tokens <a name="2.2"></a>
+## 2.2 Generating Cloud v-Keys <a name="2.2"></a>

-As an Admin user, you can generate tokens and store them in the cloud for the selected user.
+As an Admin user, you can generate v-Keys and store them in the cloud for the selected user.
- - Once tokens are created you will be notified and the selected user can later retrieve their cloud tokens.
+ - Once v-Keys are created you will be notified and the selected user can later retrieve their cloud v-Keys.

 ![cloud-tokens](assets/cloudtokens.jpg)  ![generated](assets/cloudtokensgenerated.jpg)

-## 2.3 Retrieving Cloud Tokens <a name="2.3"></a>
+## 2.3 Retrieving Cloud v-Keys <a name="2.3"></a>

-By clicking on the *Get Tokens* button, the user is greeted with a screen with a button to retrieve their cloud tokens.
+By clicking on the *Get v-Keys* button, the user is greeted with a screen with a button to retrieve their cloud v-Keys.
- - Clicking on the *Retrieve Tokens* button, the user will be notified whether they have loaded the new tokens or if no tokens were available.
+ - Clicking on the *Retrieve v-Keys* button, the user will be notified whether they have loaded the new v-Keys or if no v-Keys were available.
- - If no tokens are available an Admin user can generate new tokens (Refer to **2.2**)
+ - If no v-Keys are available an Admin user can generate new v-Keys (Refer to **2.2**)

 ![cloud-get](assets/retrievetokens.jpg) ![retrieved](assets/retrievedtokens.jpg)

 ## 2.4 QR Scanner <a name="2.4"></a>

-By clicking on the *QR Scanner* button, the user has an option to either scan a valid QR Code with the camera or uploading a QR Code image file to read the contents and automatically load tokens.
+By clicking on the *QR Scanner* button, the user has an option to either scan a valid QR Code with the camera or uploading a QR Code image file to read the contents and automatically load v-Keys.

 ![qr-scanner](assets/qrscanner.jpg)

-  > **Note:** Only valid Token QR Codes will be read by the scanner - it will not work with any other type of QR Codes
+  > **Note:** Only valid v-Keys QR Codes will be read by the scanner - it will not work with any other type of QR Codes

 ---